divonlan/genozip/docs/developer.rst

           |

+.. option:: --show-counts=field  ZUC.
+Show (per snip in dictionary) the number of words in the file using this snip. genozip - works for any context (use --STATS to see context names). genounzip/genocat - works only for contexts that have a SEC_COUNTS section (which include any contexts in a file generated with genozip --show-counts of that context).

+          |

 .. option:: --show-b250=field  ZUC.
 Show b250 sections content - each value shows the line (counting from 1) and the index into its dictionary (note: REF and ALT are compressed together as they are correlated).
 With optional <field> (eg CHROM ; RNAME ; POS ; AN etc) shows only that one field.
 This also works with genounzip and genocat but without the line numbers.

           |